santisq/PSCompression/README.md

   </tr>
 </table>

+> [!NOTE]
-> __Note__: The `Compress-GzipArchive` and `Expand-GzipArchive` cmdlets have been removed, as their single-file gzip functionality is now handled by `Compress-TarArchive` and `Expand-TarArchive`.
+> The `Compress-GzipArchive` and `Expand-GzipArchive` cmdlets have been removed, as their single-file gzip functionality is now handled by `Compress-TarArchive` and `Expand-TarArchive`.
 For a workaround to compress or decompress single files using gzip, see [Example 2 in `ConvertTo-GzipString`](./docs/en-US/ConvertTo-GzipString.md#example-2-create-a-gzip-compressed-file-from-a-string).

 ## Documentation